QueenieCplusplus/Amor/README.md

  * tips & attentions:

  The network tag http-server ensures that the HTTP and Health Check firewall rules apply to these instances template.

+* 2.3, copy its property to new instance template, and name it.

+       Now create another instance template for subnet-b by copying us-east1-template.